vircadia/vircadia-native-core/BUILD_ANDROID.md

 ####OpenSSL

-Cross-compilation of OpenSSL has only been tested from an OS X machine running 10.10 compiling OpenSSL 1.0.1j.
-It is likely that the steps below will work for other OpenSSL versions than 1.0.1j.
+Cross-compilation of OpenSSL has only been tested from an OS X machine running 10.10 compiling OpenSSL 1.0.1i.
+It is likely that the steps below will work for other OpenSSL versions than 1.0.1i.

-The full instructions to compile OpenSSL for Android from your host environment can be found [here](http://wiki.openssl.org/index.php/Android).
+The original instructions to compile OpenSSL for Android from your host environment can be found [here](http://wiki.openssl.org/index.php/Android).
+We required some tweaks to get OpenSSL to successfully compile, those tweaks are explained below.

 Download the [OpenSSL source](https://www.openssl.org/source/) and extract the tarball inside your `ANDROID_LIB_DIR`.
 Rename the extracted folder to `openssl`.

 You will need the [setenv-android.sh script](http://wiki.openssl.org/index.php/File:Setenv-android.sh) from the OpenSSL wiki.

+You must change two values at the top of the `setenv-android.sh` script - `_ANDROID_NDK` and `_ANDROID_EABI`.
+`_ANDROID_NDK` should be `android-ndk-r10` and `_ANDROID_EABI` should be `arm-linux-androidebi-4.6`.

 First, make sure `ANDROID_NDK_ROOT` is set in your env.
-This should be the path to the root of your Android NDK install.
-If you've configured your machine to build the Android client using the instructions below, you can set it to the value of $ANDROID_NDK. `setenv-android.sh` needs `ANDROID_NDK_ROOT` to set the environment variables required for building OpenSSL.
+This should be the path to the root of your Android NDK install. `setenv-android.sh` needs `ANDROID_NDK_ROOT` to set the environment variables required for building OpenSSL.

 Execute the `setenv-android.sh` script so it can set environment variables that OpenSSL will use while compiling.